01micko/wly-colpick/README.md

 That's it!

-You can install using `DESTDIR` then roll your own package such that your package manager can keep thrack of things. `PREFIX=/usr` is also accepted.
+You can install using `DESTDIR` then roll your own package such that your package manager can keep track of things. `PREFIX=/usr` is also accepted.

 ## dependencies